 For more information, give us a call or contact your local insurance agent.Can I use an out-of-network pharmacy?

-WPS MedicareRx Plan 1 and Plan 2 customers can get a 90-day supply of medication for the cost of two and a half times the 30-day copay when they use our preferred mail order pharmacy.
+With our preferred mail-order pharmacy, WPS MedicareRx Plan 1 and Plan 2 customers can get a 90-day supply of medication for the cost of two and a half times the 30-day copay when they use our preferred mail order pharmacy.
 Note the 90-day supply option is not covered for specialty drugs on Tier 5.

-Order your refills by phone, mail, or online, knowing pharmacists can answer your questions 24 hours a day, seven days a week.
+When using our preferred mail-order pharmacy, you can order your refills by phone, mail, or online, knowing pharmacists can answer your questions 24 hours a day, seven days a week.
 Your order will usually ship within 10-15 days of the pharmacy receiving the order.
 If your order does not arrive within 10 days, please call Customer Service at 1-800-688-1604 (TTY: 1-800-716-3231), 24 hours a day, seven days a week.

 What's more, prescriptions are automatically checked for possible drug interactions, including those filled at your local pharmacy.
 You can be confident you’ll get the right medication in the right amount.Do I have to use mail-order service?